 This automatic drawing harks back to Surrealism and artists such as Joan Miró, Salvador Dalí, Jean Arp and André Breton, who developed the form as a means of expressing the subconscious.
 And in these doodles, these watercolours, we get an insight into the mind of a young artist determined to synthesise the deluge of information that has become a hallmark of our age.
 Here’s what he has to say about his work:

-Each one of my pieces shall represent an emotional stepping stone within my life and find their own spot in the art world.
+Each one of my pieces shall represent an emotional stepping stone within my life and find its own spot in the art world.
 For me, I never have a set idea when I begin my drawing.
 I allow my mind to drift off and as the drawing grows, I begin to filter in current events as well as my own personal experiences.
-This combination creates a very personal viewpoint of the world around me.
+This combination creates a very personal viewpoint of the world around me."